 I want you to check your Twitter network's gender distribution, too.
-So I've deployed "Proportional" to PythonAnywhere's handy service for $10 a month:
+So I've deployed "Proportional" to PythonAnywhere's handy service at my own expense for $10 a month:

 The application may rate-limit you or otherwise fail, so use it gently.
 The code is on GitHub.
 It includes a command-line tool, as well.